Phi-4-mini-instruct - AI Language Models Tool

 Key Features

-- Extremely long 128K-token context window for long-document tasks.
+- Extremely long context support: ~128K tokens for long-document tasks.

-- 200K-size tokenizer vocabulary to improve multilingual coverage.
+- Large tokenizer / vocabulary (reported up to ~200,064 tokens) for multilingual coverage.

-- Available under an MIT license and accessible via Hugging Face and Azure.
+- Released under an MIT license and available via Hugging Face and Microsoft Foundry/Azure.

 Example Usage